mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Katagiri Roshi:** [...]
 You should stand up constantly in the place of total activity.
 Just like a machine, okay?
 Which is tidy and neat.
 So, simple activities.
 Alright?
 As best as you can.
 This is the attitude toward distractions, and dullness, and suffering, and [lots of] stuff.
 Your basic activity must be simple and neat, as best as you can.
 When you get the opportunity, even one moment, you try.
 Okay?

 That’s why we do zazen.
-Zazen is simple.
+Zazen is simple!

 **Questioner:** And it will change.